Canada – The True North (Making Of)

 The Phantom 3 Drone Purchase.

 Pretty hard to create an epic drone short film if there’s no drone right?
 I already knew I wanted one for New Zealand which is where I had been living for a year, but was leaving the country when the DJI Phantom 3 was announced, this drone was ideal for my hiking shots as it’s light and wouldn’t hinder me as much on the mountain ascents.
 I put an order through Dronefly in L.A. as I knew I would be there in a couple of weeks after the Cook Islands so could drive there and pick it up.
-Not only that, it’s way cheaper to buy in the States even after currency conversion fees.
+Not only that, in 2015 it was way cheaper to buy in the States even after currency conversion fees.

 So I got into L.A – My 3rd time there, I was staying in Santa Monica and met up with my good friend David who I met in a hostel in Bogota – Colombia (South America) the previous year.
 David kindly offered to drive to DroneFly where I picked up the Drone but had to wait for the extra battery.
 They also had no drone backpacks left..snag!
 So I had to think about where else to purchase one.
 In the meantime I got to grips with the drone by flying it around the LA Beaches in Santa Monica, Malibu and down at Newport and Laguna Beach.
 Big thanks to David for all the mad LA Driving it was such a great week just cruising around and flying the drone.